-We understand some employers have already received grants under the Scheme since it went live on 20 April.
+Employers have already received grants under the Scheme since it went live on 20 April.
 HMRC have said it will aim to make payments within 4 – 6 days of the claim being made.

 How will “wage costs” be computed?